shermand100/PiNodeXMR/README.md

 ![PiNode-XMR logo](https://github.com/monero-ecosystem/PiNode-XMR/blob/master/Screenshots/PiNode-XMR%20logo.jpg)
 # Quick Start Guide v4.21.06-Open-Build
-#### For the complete Manual showing all features please see the Wiki: [Full Manual](https://github.com/monero-ecosystem/PiNode-XMR/wiki/Manual)
+### This page is a quick overview to get you started.
+A complete and comprehensive manual showing all features can be found here at the Wiki: [Full Manual](https://github.com/monero-ecosystem/PiNode-XMR/wiki/Manual)

 # Project Overview